Linuxfabrik/monitoring-plugins/check-plugins/composer-version/README.md

 **Important Notes:**

-* The check must run on the machine where Composer is installed
+* The check must run locally on the host where Composer is installed because it runs the Composer binary to read its version.
-* Optionally alerts on available major, minor, or patch releases independently of EOL status via `--check-major`, `--check-minor`, and `--check-patch`

 **Data Collection:**

-* Runs `composer --version` at the configured `--path` (default: `/usr/bin/composer`) to determine the installed version
+* Runs `composer --version` to read the installed Composer version (default: `/usr/bin/composer`, configurable via `--path`)
-* Queries the endoflife.date API (`https://endoflife.date/api/composer.json`) for lifecycle data
+* Compares against the [endoflife.date API](https://endoflife.date/api/composer.json) to determine EOL status and available updates
-* Caches API responses locally in an SQLite database to reduce network requests
+* Caches endoflife.date responses locally for 24 hours to reduce external requests

 ## Fact Sheet